Risk Management

 - financial risks

-During 2022, Brembo continued along its development path designed to reinforce its Sustainability Model and comply with the non-financial statutory disclosure requirements, introduced with Legislative Decree No. 254/2016.
-Brembo has updated the risk assessment in the Sustainability area, using the assessment criteria aligned with the Group’s risk management methodology, also taking account of any implications relating to the spread of the pandemic.
+Brembo has updated the risk assessment in the Sustainability area, using the assessment criteria aligned with the Group’s risk management methodology.
 Set out below are the main risks identified by Brembo, as well as the mitigation measures put in place to date and the future objectives for managing them:

 - Environmental risks